shatha1109/DIY-Blockchain/README.md

 ## Extra Credit

-The next module will help you gain a deeper understanding of consensus algorithms, and _Proof of Work_ in particular.
-It is optional, but highly encouraged if you have the time remaining to attempt it.
+While the next module can help you gain a deeper understanding of consensus algorithms, and _Proof of Work_ in particular, you can feel free to move on to [part two](../part-two/README.md) at this point.
+This section is strictly optional.

 To run the tests for this extra credit, remove the  `.skip` from the wrapping `describe` block on Line 14 of